How to make your paints ?

 Fillers, also known as inert pigments or pigment load, are traditionally used in oil painting.
 Even though they are generally thought of as being a bad thing, it is worth considering the advantages of using filler pigments.
 Several extenders have desirable properties for the manufacturing of oil paint.
 If they are used sparingly, they can allow you to save money and give you better control over the texture of your oil paint.

 Barium sulfate and aluminium hydroxide are the two most common extenders.
 They are, in fact, white pigments (Pw21, Pw24) that have a very low tinting power.
 By using these pigments to make your paint, you can increase the total volume of paint produced without altering the color.
 In addition, the fillers also play a role in stabilizing the oil colors (especially the aluminium hydrates and aluminium stearate).

-We suggest not adding more than 25% fillers in the mixture; otherwise the color could be altered.
-The savings are much more noticeable when using extenders with expensive pigments such as cadmiums or cobalts.
+We suggest not adding more than 25% fillers to your pigment mixture; otherwise the color could be altered.
+The savings are especially noticeable when using extenders with expensive pigments, such as cadmiums or cobalts.

 When you begin grinding your pigments, you will find that the consistency of certain colors will change over time.
 This phenomenon is quite normal, and has nothing to do with the quality of the pigments.
 One of the most striking examples of this phenomenon is probably ultramarine blue; when prepared in oil, without extender, the pasty texture will gradually transform into an unpleasant liquid, similar to molasses.

 The solution to this problem is to add a stabilizer to the paint.
-Hydrate or aluminum stearate, and especially beeswax paste is generally used to control the consistency of paint.
-Our experience has shown that Kama Pigments’ beeswax paste corrects this problem very well if it is incorporated in grinding of oil paint.
+Alumnium hydrate, aluminium stearate, and especially beeswax paste are generally used to control the consistency of paint.
+Our experience has shown that Kama Pigment's beeswax paste corrects this problem very well if it is incorporated in grinding of oil paint.

-The binder for the acrylic paint is called "acrylic emulsion polymer", and you can get it in different forms when you buy acrylic mediums.
+The binder for the acrylic paint is called "acrylic polymer emulsion", and it can be found in many different forms, which can be referred to collectively as the acrylic mediums.